 SVR mortgages are rarely available to new customers nowadays, and even if they are, they're usually they're not as competitive as other rates.
 You'll usually only go onto an SVR when you reach the end of an incentive period on another mortgage deal.

 These deals usually offer a discount off a lender's standard variable rate (SVR).
 Most of the discounts on offer tend to last for a relatively short period – typically two or three years, but there are lenders offering longer, even lifetime options.

-The fixed/variable option - should I go for a capped deal?
+Should I go for a capped deal?

 A capped deal is a variable rate, a discount or a tracker mortgage which has an upper limit- so the rate has a guaranteed ceiling it can't exceed no matter what the tracked rate rises to.